amarmer/Lambda-Metaprogramming-LMP/README.md

 constexpr auto factorial_5 = factorial(std::integral_constant<int, 5>());
 ```

-Let's look at more LMP examples with `tuple`.
+Bellow are LMP examples with `tuple`.

 Bellow is a helper function `TupleSize` wich simplifies getting size of a tuple.